sonnen-tools/node-red/docs/setup/pi/install-pi.md

 > **Note:** I have noticed that sometimes the "mDNS" server on the Pi - "the thing" that announces your Pi on the network (goes by name of "avahi") - has a hiccup and assigns itself a new name.
 Therefore, it is a good idea to take note of the IP it has been assigned and configure your router to always give it the same IP ([Example](fritz.md))
 > If that is a problem - if you lose connectivity (it used to work for a while with e.g. "rpizero.local" but then it doesn't): Try "rpizero-1.local",  "rpizero-2.local", etc.
 > Or, simply restart your Pi and wait a few minutes until it has announced its new (old) name.
+> **Update** To automate this, I have created a flow that you can run.
+See [Raspberry Pi OS and mDNS](../../rpihelper.md)

 ```
 ssh <yourusername>@<yourpi>.local